 In 1973, he was called up to work for the Portuguese Governor and Commander-in-Chief, General António de Spínola, in Guinea-Bissau.
 Spínola played an important role in the Portuguese Revolution of April 1974, which opened the way for the country to later become a modern democracy.
 Spínola went on to become the first President of Portugal in the new regime.

-And so Rangel decided to stay in Macau.
-“I started working for the Macau government not because of my political ideologies, but due to the fact that I’m a son of Macau,” he states.
+And so Rangel decided to stay in Macao.
+“I started working for the Macao government, not because of my political ideologies, but due to the fact that I’m a son of Macao,” he states.